aldinalagic/COS10026-Group-Project/README.md

 Alerts provide feedback based on a previous action within an interface.

 ### Usage
-Include `include "alert.php"` at the top of the php page.
+Include `require_once "alert.php"` at the top of the php page.

 ```php
 createAlert(AlertType, message)